Flexible Dimensionality of Representational Spaces in Category Learning

 Methodology

 To test this theory, I build on a multimodal, multispecies approach I have developed to study learning.
-The following steps outline my research plan:
+The following steps will be taken:

 - Using the paradigmatic case of visual category learning, I will establish the effect of task dimensionality on the structure of mental representations in behavior.